The motivic anabelian geometry of local heights on abelian varieties: Introduction

 \subsection{Overview of sections and standing assumptions}

-After recalling some basic facts about pro-unipotent groups and filtrations in section \ref{s:preliminaries}, we will begin in section \ref{s:main_theorem_l-adic} by proving the $\ell$-adic version of our main theorem, theorem \ref{thm:main_theorem_l-adic}.
+After recalling some basic facts about pro-unipotent groups and filtrations in section \ref{c:preliminaries}, we will begin in section \ref{c:main_theorem_l-adic} by proving the $\ell$-adic version of our main theorem, theorem \ref{thm:main_theorem_l-adic}.
 The proof is relatively simple, but the details will serve to motivate many of the lemmas necessary in the proof of its much harder cousin, theorem \ref{thm:main_theorem_p-adic}.
-The following sections serve to build up to the proof of this latter theorem, developing first the basic language of local Galois representations on finitely generated pro-unipotent groups in section \ref{s:reps}, then studying the local Bloch--Kato Selmer sets and quotients in section \ref{s:bloch-kato} using the homotopical-algebraic language reviewed in section \ref{s:homotopical_algebra}, and finally in section \ref{s:kummer_map_p-adic} conducting a careful study of the $\Q_p$-pro-unipotent Kummer map modulo $\H^1_e$ by reducing it to the case of semistable curves, studied in \cite{andreatta-iovita-kim}.
+The following sections serve to build up to the proof of this latter theorem, developing first the basic language of local Galois representations on finitely generated pro-unipotent groups in section \ref{c:reps}, then studying the local Bloch--Kato Selmer sets and quotients in section \ref{c:bloch-kato} using the homotopical-algebraic language reviewed in section \ref{c:homotopical_algebra}.

-This theoretical basis being established, the proof in section \ref{s:main_theorem_p-adic} of the $p$-adic main theorem then follows exactly the blueprint of the $\ell$-adic proof, and indeed is the shortest section of the paper.
-Finally, in section \ref{s:main_theorem_archimedean} we prove the archimedean version of our main theorem, developing a mixed-Hodge-theoretic analogue of the representation-theoretic language of the rest of the paper, and relating the archimedean non-abelian Kummer map to the higher Albanese maps of Hain and Zucker \cite{hain-zucker}.
+This theoretical basis being established, the proof in section \ref{c:main_theorem_p-adic} of the $p$-adic main theorem then follows exactly the blueprint of the $\ell$-adic proof, and indeed is the shortest section of the paper.
+Then, in section \ref{c:main_theorem_archimedean} we prove the archimedean version of our main theorem, developing a mixed-Hodge-theoretic analogue of the representation-theoretic language of the rest of the paper, and relating the archimedean non-abelian Kummer map to the higher Albanese maps of Hain and Zucker \cite{hain-zucker}.
 The proof of the archimedean main theorem then follows exactly the blueprint of the previous two proofs.

-In appendix \ref{app:minimal_models}, we briefly prove some basic facts on minimal (pointed) models of hyperbolic curves, for use in the analysis of the $p$-adic Kummer map mod $\H^1_e$ in section \ref{s:kummer_map_p-adic}.

 Since the majority of this paper will be devoted to the analysis over a non-archimedean base field, let us fix some notation for the rest of the paper.

 \begin{notation}[Standing assumptions] Fix a prime $p$, a finite extension $K/\Q_p$, and an algebraic closure $\bar K/K$ determining an absolute Galois group $G_K=G_{\bar K|K}$.
 Let $\O_K$ denote the ring of integers, $\varpi$ a uniformiser generating the maximal ideal $\mideal_K=(\varpi)$, $k=\O_K/\varpi$ the residue field, and $v\colon K^\times\rightarrow\Q$ the valuation, normalised so that $v(p)=1$.
 We also denote by $\C_K$ the completion of $\bar K$, by $K_0$ the maximal unramified subfield of $K$, and by $\B_\cris$, $\B_\st$ and $\B_\dR$ the period rings constructed by Fontaine \cite{fontaine2}. \end{notation}